Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Application to Simulated Light Curves

 \section{Application to Simulated Light Curves}

 Similar to its spectroscopic counterpart, lag detection in photometric RM is very sensitive to the sampling properties of the light curves, which are mainly characterized by the duration and the cadence of observations.
 Photometric RM further depends critically on the relative strength of the broad lines compared to the continuum flux within the observational band~(hereafter simply referred to as the ``line strength''), whereas in spectroscopic RM the separation between line and continuum fluxes is more sensitive to the quality of spectra than to the line strength.
-However, since photometry is more efficient than spectroscopy in collecting photons~(but only by a factor of $\sim 2$ for modern spectroscopy), given fixed sampling condition and exposure time, photometric RM could be competitive with spectroscopic RM.
+However, since photometry is more efficient than spectroscopy in collecting photons~(but only by a factor of ${\sim}2$ for modern spectrographs), given fixed sampling conditions and exposure time, photometric RM could be competitive with spectroscopic RM.
+Spectroscopic RM data are more difficult to calibrate, due to time- and wavelength-dependent slit-losses and variable host galaxy contamination.
+Photometric RM, on the other hand, is (much) more strongly restricted in the redshift range accessible to an individual observation due to the narrow wavelength coverage of filters as compared to spectrographs.